rorychatt/Ivy-Framework/Ivy.Docs.Shared/Docs/02_Widgets/04_Layouts/HeaderLayout.md

 The `HeaderLayout` widget creates a layout with a fixed header section at the top and a scrollable content area below.
 Perfect for applications that need persistent navigation, toolbars, or status information while allowing the main content to scroll independently.

+By default, the content area uses a ScrollArea wrapper that enables scrolling.
+You can disable this behavior using the `.Scroll()` method when your content (like a Kanban board) needs to handle its own scrolling.

 ## Basic Usage

 The simplest HeaderLayout takes a header and content as parameters: